 2024 marks a historic moment for San Diego’s lesbian, gay, bisexual, transgender and queer (LGBTQ+) communities – the 50th anniversary of our region’s Pride Parade.

-Among its many impactful programs is the Larry T. Baza Memorial Scholarship Fund, established as a nonprofit fund in partnership with San Diego Foundation (SDF) to support the next generation of LGBTQ+ scholars.
-The Larry T. Baza Memorial Scholarship Fund is in addition to another nonprofit fund Lambda Archives has with SDF.
+Among its many impactful programs is the Larry T. Baza Memorial Scholarship Fund, one of several nonprofit funds Lambda Archives has established with San Diego Foundation (SDF).
+The fund supports the next generation of LGBTQ+ scholars.

-Nonprofit funds at SDF support nonprofit operations and programs over time or in perpetuity.
-SDF handles fund administration and provides world-class investment management of nonprofit organizations’ assets so the nonprofit can focus on what’s most important: its mission.
+Nonprofit funds support nonprofit operations and programs over time or in perpetuity.
+SDF handles fund administration and provides world-class investment management for nonprofit funds so organizations can focus on what’s most important: their mission.

 The Roots of Lambda Archives